Longleat visit, Warminster, Wiltshire - July 2005

 |

-This Giraffe found it handy being able to stick your neck out and get food
+This handsome giraffe found it handy being able to stick your neck out

-from where other animals cannot reach.
-We weren't quite this close
+and get food from where other animals cannot reach.
+We weren't

 |